Anthony_Nolan_Patients_&_Families_100617_0450

 What are stem cells?

-Blood stem cells are cells which are found in the bone marrow.
+Here, we’ll talk about the stem cells which create your blood cells.
+You can find blood stem cells in your bone marrow.
 Your bone marrow is spongy tissue found in the middle of some bones, like your hip, thigh and breastbone.

 Illustration of a blood stem cell